-PrivateVPN runs a network of 100 servers in 56 different countries, delivering great speeds and a variety of useful IP addresses to all of your devices.
+PrivateVPN runs a network of over 150 servers in 60+ countries, delivering great speeds and a variety of useful IP addresses to all of your devices.
 The company locks down data passing through this network with 256-bit AES encryption, and it keeps your connection safe with an automatic kill switch, DNS leak protection, and a zero logging policy on traffic.

 Other Methods to Reduce Buffering

 Buffering isn’t always caused by throttling.
 VPNs can often reduce delays in other circumstances, usually without much effort on your part.
 If you still encounter slowdown, try these tips below for maximum speeds.

 Tweak Your VPN Configuration Settings

 Most VPNs will immediately put a stop to throttling efforts simply by connecting to an anonymous server.
 In some cases this may not be enough to reduce buffering, however.
 You can often change some of your VPN’s settings to try a more aggressive approach.

 To begin, open your VPN’s configurations page and look for an option to change security settings.
 Inside, check for ways to alter the default port, toggle extra encryption protocols, or switch encryption types altogether.
 Below are a few common changes you might be able to make that often help stop throttling and reduce buffering.

 - Use UDP or TCP port 1194, the official OpenVPN port

 - Switch to UDP or TCP port 80

 - Try a high port, like 41185